Special Sessions

 The Stochastic Differential Equations session will foster international collaboration of researchers in some of the most active and promising areas of stochastic differential equations with a strong focus on their theory and numerical analysis.
 Another important goal of the session will be to expose young researchers and postgraduate students to the most recent developments in theory, numerical methods and applications of stochastic differential equations.

-Organisers: Graham Denham, Western University, Canada gdenham@uwo.ca; Christin Bibby (Louisiana State University, USA); Zsuzsanna Dancso (University of Sydney, AUS)
+Organisers: Graham Denham (Western University), gdenham@uwo.ca, Canada; Christin Bibby (Louisiana State University), USA; Zsuzsanna Dancso (University of Sydney), AUS.

 Brief Description: Algebraic combinatorics is a topic concerned with orderings, symmetries, and enumeration of discrete and finite structures.
 It is integrated with the fabric of a range of other research areas such as algebraic geometry, representation theory, commutative algebra, and mathematical physics.
 The aspects related to hyperplane arrangements and matroids are particularly timely, in view of June Huh’s 2022 Fields Medal citation.